 For this assignment, you will choose a political, economic, social, cultural, or environmental issue confronting the global community that interests you.
-Your thesis, or argument, should respond to the following question: "Why is [the issue you have chosen] still posing a challenge to the global community?"

 All of these factors - history, globalization, and impact - will require research.
-This guide will help you sort through the many sources available in the library and beyond pertaining to your topic. if you have any questions or need any assistance, remember: see a librarian at the Help Desk!
+This guide will help you sort through the many sources available in the library and beyond pertaining to your topic.
+If you have any questions or need any assistance, remember: see a librarian at the Help Desk!

 Whenever you have a research project, you should start with reference sources.
 Reference sources give you an overview of your topic.
 They help you identify key words that will aid you in searching the online catalog and various electronic databases.
 Examples of reference sources include: encyclopedias, dictionaries, and atlases.